Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 # Security Considerations

-SRT provides confidentiality of user data using stream ciphers as specified in {{encryption}}, which is the only improvement of security upon UDT.
-That means other limitations from UDT remain as they are, and SRT needs to consider any security protection mechanisms at an upper layer depending on its security requirements.
-Integrity protection of user data can also be supported as described in counter mode of {{SP800-38A}}, and its usage details are out of scope for the present document.
+SRT provides confidentiality of the payload using stream cipher and a pre-shared private key as specified in {{encryption}}.
+The security can be compromised if the pre-shared passphrase is known to the attacker.

+On the protocol control level, SRT does not encrypt packet headers.
+Therefore it has some vulnerabilities similar to TCP {{RFC6528}}:

+- a peer tells a counterpart its public IP during the handshake that is visible to any attacker,
+- an attacker may count the number of systems behind a Network Address Translator (NAT) by establishing a number of SRT connections and identifying the number of different sequence number "spaces", depending on the implementation of the initial sequence number generation,
+- an eavesdropper can hijack existing connections only if it steals the IP and port of one of the parties.
+If some stream addresses an existing SRT receiver by its SRT socket ID, IP, and port number, but arrives from a different IP or port, the SRT receiver ignores it,
+- SRT has a certain protection from DoS attacks, see {{handshake-messages}}.

+There are some important considerations regarding the encryption feature of SRT:

-The encryption feature of SRT requires some cautions.
-SEK needs to be changed with an appropriate refresh period to avoid any issues which might occur if security keys would be used for a long period of time.
-The shared secret for KEK generation needs to be carefully configured by a security officer, who is supposed to set security policies to force encryption and limit key size selection.
-Another aspect to consider is caching of KMmsg.
+- The SEK must be changed at an appropriate refresh interval to avoid the risk associated with the use of security keys over a long period of time,
+- The shared secret for KEK generation must be carefully configured by a security officer responsible for security policies, enforcing encryption, and limiting key size selection.
-When encryption and decryption of the same messages affect processing cost for sender or receiver, cached KMmsg could be retransmitted or checked before deciphering.

 # IANA Considerations